Tailwind CSS: Beyond Traditional CSS – Advantages, Use Cases, and Implementation Guide

 Interaction States

-Tailwind CSS includes classes for handling interaction states such as hover, focus and active.
+Tailwind CSS includes classes to handle interaction states like hover, focus, and active.

-Tailwind plugins
+Tailwind Plugins

 To install a plugin, simply use npm: